 The CIRCLE Activity Collection: Family is a free web-based collection of activities designed specifically for families to support children’s development and school readiness skills from birth through kindergarten.
 Activities target seven learning domains: Language and Communication, Reading & Writing, Math, Science, Social & Emotional, Physical Development, and Art and Sensory.
 The majority of activities use everyday materials that can be found in most households, are in both English and Spanish, and many include video examples to help parents get started.

 The Parent Introduction Letter is designed to help parents learn about the CIRCLE Activity Collection: Family.
 The letter includes information from research regarding the benefits of play.
 It also invites parents to partner with their child’s teacher by engaging in activities from the collection that support child development through play.
 The letter is in editable format so teachers can easily make changes and adapt it to their specific needs.

 PALS Spotlights highlight key concepts from the research-based Play and Learning Strategies program, which helps parents interact with their infants, toddlers, and three-year-olds in responsive, stimulating ways that support their social-emotional, cognitive, and language development.
 The videos show how to use these strategies throughout the day, during play and daily routines.

-Professional Learning Session: Encouraging Play-Based Learning and Responsive Interactions at Home (coming fall 2019)
+Professional Learning Session: Encouraging Play-Based Learning and Responsive Interactions at Home (coming soon)

 Identifying and counting numbers are important preschool skills.
 In this game, your child will use cereal or other small items to practice counting and matching to written numbers